 I don’t know about you, but when I find the time to work on my lawn, I don’t want to have to worry about my equipment not working.
 So I research the products I buy carefully and buy the best that I can afford.

 Here are some difference between cheap and expensive models.

-- Lighter duty tasks versus heavy-duty tasks – A lower cost gas blower is best suited to clearing sidewalks and driveways of leaves.
-A more expensive blower should have the power to tackle big yards with multiple trees and the ability to move wet, heavy debris.
-Read the description of your gas-powered blower well, and make sure that it has the adequate amount of CFM and MPH.
+- Lighter duty tasks versus heavy-duty tasks – A lower cost gas blower is best suited to clearing sidewalks and driveways.
+A more expensive blower should have the power to tackle big yards with lots of leaves and the ability to move wet, heavy debris.
+Read the description of your gas-powered blower well, and make sure that it has an adequate amount of CFM and MPH.

 - Anti-vibration technology – Let’s face it, all machinery will give off vibrations no matter how well built it is.
 The more expensive gas blowers will have reduced vibration that will make operation much more comfortable for wrists and hands, and can also reduce fatigue and cut down on discomfort in your shoulders and back.

-- Blower design – Most blowers have a good angled soft-grip handle to ease the strain of holding it.
-More expensive blowers will come with the option of adjustable extension tubes.
+- Accessories – More expensive blowers will come with the option of adjustable extension tubes and other accessories.

-- Speed control – Most less costly blowers will operate at only a single speed.
+- Speed control – Cheaper blowers will operate at only a single speed.
 Higher end blowers will offer a variable throttle or multiple speed settings.
 Some will even have a cruise control mode.

-- Engines – Engines will be smaller on more affordable blowers.
+- Engines – Engines will be smaller and less reliable on less expensive models.
 More expensive blowers will feature much more powerful engines.